rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print(seq2)
 ['v4', 'v3', 'v2', 'v8', 'v6', 'v1', 'v7', 'v5']

-Vertex 'v1' is put from position 1 to position 6, vertex 'v4' is put from position 2 to position 1, vertex 'v3' from position 3 to position 2, ... etc. We generate these positions for all vertices and obtain thus the required permutation (see Line 5 below).
+Vertex 'v1' is put from position 1 to position 6, vertex 'v4' is put from position 2 to position 1, vertex 'v3' from position 3 to position 2, ... etc. We generate these position swapping for all vertices and obtain thus the required permutation (see Line 5 below).

 >>> permutation = [0 for j in range(g.order)]
 >>> for j in range(g.order):